Epidemic Spreading with External Agents: Main Results and Discussion

 \subsection{Upper Bounds for Specific Policies}

-Our first main result is an upper-bound on the finish time (both in expectation and with high probability) of the homogeneous external virulence policy, or as we refer to it hereafter, the \emph{random spread policy}, for a general graph $G$.
-Such a policy is equivalent to one in which the (single) external agent chooses a node uniformly at random and starts infecting it; hence the name `random spreading policy'.
-The following result states that if $G$ can be broken into a (large) number of uniformly-sized pieces, then the time taken by random spreading to finish is of the order of the number of pieces or the piece size, whichever dominates. \begin{thm}[Upper bound for Homogeneous External Virulence: Diameter version] Suppose $L_i(t) = L_j(t)$, $i,j = 1, \ldots, n$, and $||\bar{L}(t)||_1 \geq L_{\min}(n) \geq 0$ for all $t \geq 0$.
-Suppose also that for each $n$, the graph $G_n$ admits a partition $G_n=\bigcup_{i=1}^{g(n)} G_{n,i}$ by $g(n)$ connected subgraphs $G_{n,i}$, each with size $\Theta(s(n))$ and diameter $O(d(n))$.
-Then, \begin{enumerate} \item (Mean finish time) $\mathbb{E}[T] = O(h(n)\log n)$, where $h(n) \equiv \max\left(\frac{g(n)}{L_{\min}(n)},d(n)\right)$. \item (Finish time concentration) If $g(n) = \Omega(n^\delta)$ for some $\delta > 0$, then for any $\gamma > 0$ there exists $\kappa=\kappa(\gamma) > 0$ such that $\mathbb{P}[T \geq \kappa h(n)\log n] = O(n^{-\gamma})$. \end{enumerate} \end{thm} To understand how this result is applied, consider a line graph on $n$ nodes--this can be partitioned into $\sqrt{n}$ segments of length (diameter) $\sqrt{n}$ each, and hence by the above result, the random spreading policy takes $O(\sqrt{n}\log n)$ time to infect all nodes.
-We formally state and derive such results subsequently.
+Our first main result is an upper-bound on the spreading time (both in expectation and with high probability) of the homogeneous external-infection policy, for a general graph $G$. {\corr Such a policy is equivalent to one in which the (single) external agent chooses a node uniformly at random and starts infecting it; hence we hereafter refer to it as the \emph{random spreading policy}.
+The following result states that given a uniform partition of $G$, the time taken by random spreading to finish is of the order of the number of pieces or the maximum piece diameter, whichever dominates.} \begin{thm}[Upper bound: Random Spreading, Diameter version] Suppose $||\bar{L}(t)||_1 \geq L_{\min} \geq 0$ for all $t \geq 0$, and suppose $L_i(t)=L(t)/n$ for all $i\in V$ (random spreading).
+Given graph $G$ and any partition $\Pi(G)=\bigcup_{i=1}^{g(\Pi)} G_{i}$ by $g(\Pi)$ connected subgraphs $G_{i}$, each with size at least $s(\Pi)$ and diameter at least $d(\Pi)$.
+Then: \begin{enumerate} \item (Mean spreading time) $\mathbb{E}[T] \leq h(\Pi)\cdot(\log n+1)$,\\ where $h(\Pi)\equiv\max\left(\frac{n}{s(\Pi)L_{\min}},d(\Pi)\right)$. \item (Spreading time concentration) If $g(\Pi)\leq cn^\delta$ for some constants $c,\delta > 0$, then for any $\gamma>0$, we have: